Deep learning based ECG segmentation for delineation of diverse arrhythmias: Results

-We first present the delineation results on the test set of the internal dataset.
 To assess the model's ability to handle signals with diverse arrhythmias, we measure the F1-scores separately for each of the following arrhythmia types: normal sinus rhythm (NSR), sinus tachycardia (ST), bundle branch block (BBB), first degree atrioventricular block (AVB1), atrial fibrillation (AFIB), atrial flutter (AFL) and ventricular tachycardia (VT).
 We also examine how the arrhythmia distribution of the training set can affect the delineation performance.
 For this, we train a separate segmentation model using LUDB as the only training set and compare the resulting delineation performance.
 LUDB has often been used in previous studies \cite{sereda_ecg_2019,chen_post-processing_2023} for training a segmentation model for the purposes of delineation.
 Here, we follow the same approach but test it on the internal dataset in order to measure performance for different arrhythmias.
 For a reliable comparison, each evaluation is repeated 20 times and the average score is reported.

-Table \ref{tbl:performance-snub} shows the F1-scores for the onset and offset delineation.
+Table~\ref{tbl:performance-snub} shows the F1-scores for the onset and offset delineation.
 From the results, we see that the model trained on the internal dataset can accurately delineate signals of each of the identified arrhythmia types.
-While there is some variation in accuracy for different arrhythmias, the F1-scores are mostly above 0.99, and all above 0.97 except for VT and P waves for AVB1.
-In contrast, the results when using the model trained on LUDB show a much higher variation across different arrhythmia types.
+The F1-scores are mostly above 0.99, and all above 0.97 except for VT and P waves for AVB1.
+By contrast, the model trained on LUDB shows a much higher variation across different arrhythmia types.
 For normal sinus rhythm, exceptional F1-scores (over 0.99) are achieved.
 However, the effect of arrhythmia in delineation accuracy is noticeable in the F1-scores for P waves during ST and AVB1, and T waves during ST, AFIB, AFL, and VT.
-For BBB, the effect is not visible in the F1 scores, but we have observed in the mean and standard deviation of error for QRS offset and T onset a decrease in delineation quality.

-This phenomenon can be attributed to the limited number of recordings in LUDB for the corresponding arrhythmia types.
-For example, in LUDB, 15 recordings represent signals with atrial fibrillation, while only three recordings with atrial flutter and four recordings with sinus tachycardia are available \cite{kalyakulina_ludb_2020}.
-Our observation shows that the model trained on LUDB has a clear difficulty in identifying P waves during ST and AVB1 while predicting a high number of false positive P waves for AFIB and AFL.
-However, without testing the model on a dataset that has a balanced distribution of arrhythmias, it is difficult to identify such failure cases.
-Overall, the results highlight the importance of using a well-curated dataset that encompasses a broad range of arrhythmias commonly seen in clinical practice for developing and validating an ECG delineation algorithm.